danwing/metadata/draft-rw-flow-metadata.md

 to a host, allowing the host to modulate its behavior (e.g., requested CODECs) to conform to the available network resources.

-This document describes the metadata exchanged in a host-to-network/network-to-host signaling protocol in both binary and JSON.
+This document describes the metadata exchanged in a companion host-to-network/network-to-host signaling protocol.
 These metadata are intended to be applicable independent of the signaling protocol used between a host and a network.

 --- middle